cloudnative-pg/cloudnative-pg/contribute/to_be_classified.md

 ### Release steps

-The following steps assume version 1.15.0 as the one to be released.
+The following steps assume version 1.16.0 as the one to be released.
 Alter the instructions accordingly for your version.

-1. Run `hack/release.sh 1.15.0`.
+1. Run `hack/release.sh 1.16.0`.
-2. Approve the PR that is automatically generated.
+2. Approve the PR that is automatically generated
 3. Merge the PR.
+Make sure that the commit message title is `Version tag to 1.16.0` without prefixes.
 4. Wait until all [Github Actions](https://github.com/cloudnative-pg/cloudnative-pg/actions) finish.

----